ByAUJay

 What exactly are we detecting?

-The Safe contract emits a SafeSetup event when a newly created Safe is initialized:
+The Safe contract gives a shoutout with a SafeSetup event whenever a new Safe is set up:

 Why SafeSetup alerts are high value for DAOs